Wormy Hillock Henge

 Wormy Hillock Henge, also known as The Dragon's Grave, is a small henge in Aberdeenshire, Scotland.
-It is a Scheduled Ancient Monument located in the Clashindarroch Forest.
+It is a scheduled monument located in the Clashindarroch Forest.
 It is a low, circular bank 16.5 m in diameter which almost surrounds a 6 m wide platform in the centre.
 There is one gap in the bank at the southeast end of the henge.

 History

 In 1891, James Macdonald, thinking that this mound was a "round for sheep", excavated the mound.
 However, this did not bring any archaeological finds.

 Legend

 According to legend, Wormy hillock henge was the location of a buried dragon or monster.
 In the legend, the dragon had been attacking villages in the neighbourhood, and the villagers eventually succeeded in killing the dragon.
 They then half-buried its corpse and mounded dirt over it, making a mound.
 This legend is the source of the names of the mound: Wormy Hillock Henge and The Dragon's Grave.